Not Affiliated With the Social Security Administration

 - You need the income and have no other options

-- You're single with no spouse to consider
+- You are single with no spouse to consider

 Consider waiting until 67-70 if:

-- You're healthy with longevity in your family
+- You are healthy with longevity in your family

 - You want to maximize survivor benefits for spouse

-The hybrid approach: Many couples use a hybrid strategy - the lower earner claims early for income, while the higher earner delays to 70 for maximum household lifetime benefits.
+The hybrid approach: Many couples use a hybrid strategy -- the lower earner claims early for income, while the higher earner delays to 70 for maximum household lifetime benefits.
+Ensure you have an adequate emergency fund to bridge the gap while waiting.
+You can also use your high-yield savings account to park bridge funds at competitive rates while you delay claiming.

 Ready to Calculate?